 Current Forums

-The 2024 theme for the CES forums is “Important Ethical Issues”.
+The 2025 theme for the CES forums is yet to be announced.

 You can also send comments and suggestions for consideration at the AGM to secretary@ces.org.au